ezell38/Engineering_4_Notebook/README.md

 ### Reflection

-One thing I learned during this assignment was the float function.
-The float function converts characters into actual numbers the program can use.
-For example, after asking for the user to input what the value for x1 is use the float function -  x1 = float(x1) - to make it into a number the computer can use.
+One thing I learned about during this assignment was the int function.
+In the context of this assignment this function takes a number and makes its a coordinate that can be printed on a OLED screen.
+One thing we did was add or subract to the int to make it print where we wanted on the OLED screen.
+For example, you had to add 64 to all x values and make the int negative and add 32 to all y values - int(xcoor1) + 64, -int(ycoor1) + 32.

 ### Assignment Description